ncatlab/nlab-content/pages/1/4/7/2/22741/content.md

 The dual notion is known as a **well-copointed** endofunctor.

 ## Properties

 Well-pointed endofunctors have a particularly well-behaved free algebra sequence; see *[[transfinite construction of free algebras]]*.

+## Related concepts

+* A [[monad]] is [[idempotent monad|idempotent]] iff its underlying [[pointed endofunctor]] is well-pointed.

 ## References

+Well-pointed endofunctors are studied as "symmetric unads" in:

+* K. A. Hardie, _Instances and ramifications of the semi-adjoint situation I. Prestable reflection and symmetric unads_, Quaestiones Mathematicae 2.1-3 (1977): 147-158.

+The terminology is due to:

 * {#Kelly} [[Max Kelly]], _A unified treatment of transfinite constructions for free algebras, free monoids, colimits, associated sheaves, and so on._  Bull.
 Austral.
 Math.
 Soc.
 22 (1980), 1--83. doi:[10.1017/S0004972700006353](http://dx.doi.org/10.1017/S0004972700006353)